aerospike/aerospike-server.docker/README.md

 Mesh networking requires setting up links between each node in the cluster.
 This can be achieved in two ways:

- 1. Add a configuration for each node in the cluster, as defined in [Network Heartbeat Configuration](http://www.aerospike.com/docs/operations/configure/network/heartbeat/#mesh-unicast-heartbeat).
+ 1. Add a configuration for each node in the cluster, as defined in [Network Heartbeat Configuration](https://docs.aerospike.com/server/operations/configure/network/heartbeat#mesh-unicast-heartbeat).
- 2. Use `asinfo` to send the `tip` command, to make the node aware of another node, as defined in [tip command in asinfo](http://www.aerospike.com/docs/tools/asinfo/#tip).
+ 2. Use `asinfo` to send the `tip` command, to make the node aware of another node.
+See an example of sending the [tip command with asinfo](https://docs.aerospike.com/reference/info#tip).

 For more, see [How do I get a 2 nodes Aerospike cluster running quickly in Docker without editing a single file?](https://medium.com/aerospike-developer-blog/how-do-i-get-a-2-node-aerospike-cluster-running-quickly-in-docker-without-editing-a-single-file-1c2a94564a99?source=friends_link&sk=4ff6a22f0106596c42aa4b77d6cdc3a5)